||City Bike Trails

 The goals of the trail system is to:

-- Promote bicycling and walking as a usable transportation choice
+- Promote biking and walking as a usable transportation choice

 - Link parks and opens spaces with neighborhood communities

 - Provide access to the City's amenities through healthy recreational activities

 The trail is available year around for outdoor activities.
 During spring, summer and fall you may enjoy walking, biking and in-line skating on the trail.
 In winter, you may use the trail for walking and biking.
 The trail may be used for special events such as races or charity walks.
 Groups wishing to schedule a special event should contact Eau Claire Parks and Recreation at (715) 839-5032.

 By following a few basic rules, the trails can be shared safely by all users.